Tuesday, 13th September 2022

 Conference Dates: Wednesday March 22nd to Thursday March 23rd 2023, will be held in-person, online and hybrid.

-Submissions will be reviewed by the review panel in early November and submission outcomes will be communicated in mid November.
+Submissions will be reviewed by the review panel in early November and submission outcomes will be communicated in mid to late November.

 Inclusion is Everyone’s Business – Exploring whole college/centre approaches to Universal Design and UDL